tencentyun/intlcloud-documents/yehe_doc/视频服务/应用云渲染/快速入门/技术接入/进阶功能_intl_en.md

 ### Directions
 1. [](id:step4_1)Create a UDP service for the cloud application to listen on a local UDP port (recommended port range: 10000–20000 for `localhost 127.0.0.1`) and wait to receive UDP packets.
 2. The client calls the [TCGSDK.start()](https://intl.cloud.tencent.com/document/product/1158/49627#TCGSDK.start(serverSession)) API to start the cloud application.
 After the application is connected, the SDK will trigger the `onConnectSuccess()` callback.
 We recommend the client create a data channel after this callback.
 3. The client calls the [TCGSDK.createCustomDataChannel()](https://intl.cloud.tencent.com/document/product/1158/49627#tcgsdk.createcustomdatachannel(.7Bdestport.2Conmessage.7D)) API to create a passthrough channel.
-The target port parameter in the API must be the port listened on by the cloud application in [step 1](#step4_1).
+The target port parameter in the API must be the port listened on by the cloud application in **step 1**.
 If the data channel fails to be created, repeat this step until it is created successfully.
 4. [](id:step4_4)After the data channel is created successfully, the client can call `sendMessage()` to send a customized data packet.
 The UDP service of the cloud application receives the request and parses the UDP source address.
-5. The cloud application sends a custom data packet to the UDP source address obtained in [step 4](#step4_4).
+5. The cloud application sends a custom data packet to the UDP source address obtained in **step 4**.
 The data packet will then be returned through the created data channel.
 The client can process the returned packet in the `onMessage()` callback API.

 ## Application Reconnection
 This section describes how to reconnect to an application.
 If a user directly closes the client but doesn't actively call the application close feature, APIs for applying for a concurrency and creating a session can be called again to reconnect to the application.